Education

 Bill No. S.279

-The bill amends Section 54B of chapter 71 of the General Laws, allowing the Department of Public Health to create regulations for the emergency administration of glucagon by trained school staff members.
-This applies when a nurse is unavailable, and a student displays severe hypoglycemia symptoms, following the student's Diabetes Medical Management Plan or health provider's orders.
-The parent or guardian must provide written permission for emergency glucagon treatment.
-Those administering glucagon in good faith are protected from liability, except in cases of gross negligence or intentional misconduct, and disciplinary action is exempted.
-Trained staff members administering glucagon are not considered to be practicing nursing and must volunteer for the training.
-The Department of Public Health is required to promulgate these regulations within 180 days of the bill's enactment.
+This bill allows for students to be given emergency administration of glucagon by trained school staff members.
+This applies when a school nurse is unavailable, and a student is displaying severe hypoglycemia symptoms.
+Parents and guardians must provide written permission for the emergency glucagon treatment.
+Those administering the glucagon treatment are protected by law if they were acting in good faith.
+School staff members must volunteer for this training and will not be considered nurses after its completion.
+The Department of Public Health is required to put into effect these regulations within 180 days of the bill’s enactment.

 An Act relative to school improvements in the town of Wilmington